Performing Effective Termite Treatment Techniques to Rid Your Property of These Pests for Good

-Every year termites cause over 4 billion dollars in damage to homes.
+Every year, termites cause over 4 billion dollars in damage to homes.
 That’s more than floods and fires combined!
 Are you protected?
 Do you know the true condition of your home or property?
-We provide complete inspection and treatment services for Wood Destroying Pests.
+We provide complete inspection and treatment services for wood destroying pests.
 During our inspection we will identify whether your property has termites, wood boring beetles, or some other form of wood decay.
 Our inspection will generate a report outlining the appropriate treatment or course of repair.

-Did you know termites cause over four billion dollars in property damage per year in the United States?
-That’s more than all fires and floods combined.
 Since most infestations are not detected until evidence appears, termites can slowly and silently be destroying your home or business without you realizing it.

 The key to discovering the sources of termite infestations start with a thorough inspection.
-With over 120,000 homes and structures inspected, you can count on our team of professional inspectors to evaluate your problem and recommend the most cost effective treatment method to eliminate your termite problem.
+With over 120,000 homes and structures inspected, you can count on our team of professional inspectors to evaluate your problem and recommend the most cost-effective treatment method to eliminate your termite problem.

 Home and business owners usually become aware of an infestation during “swarm season,” when annual flights of winged termites (called alates) occur in structures.
 Termite swarmers are often mistaken with flying ants; however, swarmers lack the segmented body of the ant and have two sets of identical wings.
 After indoor flights, most alates can be found dead near windows or in sinks and bathtubs, usually with their wings still attached.

 As with other termite species, Reticulitermes colonies contain three primary castes; the reproductives (king, queen, alates, alate nymphs, and supplementary reproductives), soldiers, and workers.
 Alates and soldiers are used for species identification.